-Why You Will Love This Recipe
+Why You Will Love This BBQ Sauce

 - Customizable: Need more heat?
 Add more cayenne.
 Want it sweeter?
 Add a pinch more honey.

-- Applesauce: Adds a sweet taste from natural fructose!
+- Applesauce: Adds a sweet taste from natural fructose.

 - Pantry spices: Onion powder, garlic powder, salt and cayenne for maximum flavor.

-How to Make Healthy BBQ Sauce
+How to Make Healthy Barbecue Sauce

 - In a small saucepan, add all ingredients and whisk until well combined.